 After you cut the boards, give them two coats of paint.
 I used Rustoleum gold spray paint.
-Make sure you get the edges of the boards because at least one of them will show on the front of your art.
-I do them both so I don’t have to figure out with which side is the right side.
+Make sure you spray the edges of the boards because at least one of them will show on the front of your art.
+I painted all sides so I don’t have to figure out which side is the right side.

 I should also note you could sand the lattice boards to make them completely smooth, but I wanted a bit of texture for character so I let them be.
 Alternatively, you could also leave them raw or stain them for a different look.

 Step 4–Glue or Nail the boards onto the canvas to make the frame